marier-nico/dotfiles/README.md

    [papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/).
 5. Download a nice gtk theme, mine is [Nordic](https://github.com/EliverLara/Nordic).
 6. Use `lxappearance` to select the right gtk theme.
+7. Update monitor configurations to suit your needs.
+  a.
+Create `autorandr` profiles.
+    i.
+Create custom profiles.
+    ii.
+Symlink `default` to a desired virtual profile.
+  b.
+Update `bspwmrc` to suit your monitor configuration and use the profiles.

 ### Install Script